 Stress.
 Stress is killing us and the inability to deal with the pressure of the times.
 We look externally to compensate for what strength and vitality is lacking within.
-The “Age of Computers” is bombarding our psyche and we look for a quick fix to deal with stress.
-It is momentary and it takes its toll on our body and mind.
+The “Age of Computers” is bombarding our psyche and we look for a quick fix to deal withthe overwhelm of stress.

-It is hard because our mentality is a pill popping society.
+It is hard because our mentality is a pill popping mentality.
 We look for overnight fixes, sensations and we do not have the stamina to sustain our strength, grit and determination.

-Kundalini Yoga strengthens the nervous system which becomes disabled with drugs, stress and junk food, etc. A weakened nervous system places us in a handicapped situation and creates a vulnerability to temptation.
-Yoga strengthens the nerves, balances the glandular system (which is the guardian of health) and enables the entire endocrine system to function optimally giving long term ability to be non-reactive and deal effectively with the pressures of the times.
-The practice of meditation recalibrates the psychological addictive patterning and enables greater focus, clarity and develops inner strength and emotional stability.
+Kundalini Yoga strengthens the nervous system which becomes disabled with drugs, stress and even junk food.
+A weakened nervous system handicaps us and creates a vulnerability to temptation.
+Yoga strengthens the nerves, balances the glandular system (the guardian of health) and enables the entire endocrine system to function optimally.
+This establishes the ability to act effectively rather than react emotionally during stressful and challenging situations.
+The practice of meditation recalibrates the psychological addictive patterning, enables greater focus and develops inner strength, clarity and emotional stability.

 No, not at all.
 Who is not?
-It is not those people over there with problems and we over here are ok.
-Who is not without problems and challenges?
-It’s how we deal with it.
-Everyone has the right to be happy.
-We must give hope and support to those bogged down by the undertow of life.
-We must carry a person on our back until he can support himself.
-He just has not had the opportunity to know any other way.
-Once he has an experience of hope…..that he can change, he has the right to change and he has the right to be happy, once we remind him that God dwells within, within the silence of his heart and in the breath of life, he will be absolutely fine, perfect!
+It’s not about him over there who has a problem and we ok.
+Who is not without difficulties?
+The question is how we deal with it.
+Everyone has the right to change and be happy.
+We strive to give hope and support those who are bogged down by the undertow of life.
+Once we remind him that God dwells within, he will be absolutely fine – perfect!

-Inhale 5 seconds, hold 5 seconds and slowly exhale breath out 5 seconds.
-Practice beginning for 3 minutes, then increase to 5, 11 and eventually 31 min.
-It will increase oxygen to the brain, increase lung capacity and allow the mind to quiet and the body to relax and be at peace.
+Inhale 5 seconds, hold 5 seconds, and slowly exhale breath out 5 seconds.
+Begin for 3 minutes, then increase to 5, 11 and eventually 31 minutes.
+It will maximize oxygen capacity to the brain, increase lung capacity and allow the mind to be still while the body relaxes and is at peace.

 When you feel anxious or itchy/nervous, place the fingertips together and roll the fingers around while keeping the fingertips touching.
 Continue for 3-11 minutes.
 (See correct hand position in Meditation #4)